 How Many Times Does A Baby Hiccup In The Womb?

 All mothers feel these rhythmic, jerky movements in the womb during the last stage of pregnancy, ie, the ninth month.
 So basically, baby hiccups in womb are at their prime from about 35 weeks- though mothers can experience them earlier too.

 Fetal hiccups can be a multiple-times-a-day occurrence or they can just happen occasionally.
 Baby hiccups in the womb can last from about a few seconds to even a few minutes.
 Hiccups could strike at any time, any moment of the day, and is not related to baby’s development in any way.

 Fetal Hiccups During Pregnancy- When To Call The Doctor?

 If you notice multiple episodes of fetal hiccups lasting for more than 10 minutes, bring it to your doctor’s notice immediately.
-It could indicate a problem with the baby’s umbilical cord, which could have gotten compressed or wrapped around the baby.
+According to our panel gynaecologist Dr Ankita Patel Tayal, it could indicate a problem with the baby’s umbilical cord, which could have gotten compressed or wrapped around the baby.
 This can be especially critical during the last weeks of pregnancy.
 The doctor would probably like to check the baby’s blood flow rate and recommend an immediate ultrasound.